mmarol/kirby-esbuild-starter/README.md

 ## esbuild Kirby Starter
-- kirby installed through composer for easy updating
+- Kirby installed through composer for easy updating
 - esbuild and PostCSS for JS and CSS asset compiling
 - BrowserSync for live reloading